sachithdh/pubsub-middleware-implementation/README.md

 # pubsub-middleware-implementation

-A progressive implementation of a publish-subscribe middleware system using Python sockets, demonstrating three different levels of client-server communication patterns.
+A progressive implementation of a publish-subscribe middleware system using Python sockets, demonstrating three different levels of client-server communication patterns, which I developed as part of a university Middleware Architecturecourse module assignment.

 ## Project Structure